-Every state requires plaintiffs (or prospective plaintiffs) to file lawsuits within a certain period of time following the incident, called the statute of limitations.
-The time limits imposed by states differ according to the type of civil action, typically ranging from one to five years or so, and begin "tolling" at the point of the incident in most cases.
-However, the discovery rule holds that the time does not begin tolling (or counting toward the time limit) until the plaintiff has discovered or reasonably should have discovered the injury.
-For example, someone who was exposed to an environmental toxin 30 years ago but just now discovers he or she has a certain kind of cancer caused by this toxin may be able to invoke the discovery rule.
+Under many circumstances, the statute of limitations begins when an incident occurs.
+However, the discovery rule also indicates that the time limit does not begin until the plaintiff has discovered or reasonably should have known about an injury.
+For example, someone who was exposed to an environmental toxin 30 years ago, but just now discovers they have a certain kind of cancer caused by this toxin, may be able to invoke the discovery rule.

-Another exception to these time limits (depending state law) is the theory of "equitable tolling," which allows an injured person who has pursued another remedy in good faith to file suit after the deadline.
+Depending on state law, another exception to these time limits is the theory of "equitable tolling."
+Under this theory an injured person, who has pursued another remedy in good faith, may file a related lawsuit after the deadline for the incident that is of concern to their original lawsuit.
 For example, tolling is often "paused" when an injured person files a workers' compensation claim.

-Idaho Civil Statute of Limitations at a Glance
+Idaho Civil Statutes of Limitations at a Glance

-The state of Idaho imposes a two-year limit for personal injury claims and medical malpractice, while fraud, injury to personal property, and trespassing carry a three-year statute of limitations.
+The state of Idaho imposes a two-year time limit for personal injury and medical malpractice claims.
+However, laws of the state also set a statute of limitations of three years for claims related to fraud, injury to personal property, and trespassing.
 Written contracts carry a five-year limit, but oral contracts have a four-year limit.

 The following chart lists additional time limits for various civil actions in Idaho.
 See FindLaw's Injury Law Basics section for more information.

 |Two years (Refer to §5-219(4).)|